-Severe pain: 2 tablets every 4 - 6 hours as needed

-- If your pain is mild, or if you do not like the effects of the narcotics, you can take Tylenol® (Acetaminophen) 1000mg every 8 hours (which would be 2 tablets of the Extra Strength Tylenol®, purchased over the counter).
+- \ Ice operative areas (20 minutes every hour)- not directly on the skin, ice over binder or bra - \Take pain medication with food. - \ Percocet (Oxycodon + Acetaminophen) or Vicodin (Hydrocodone + Acetaminophen) should be taken as directed: - 1 tablet every 4 6 hours as needed - \ If your pain is mild, or if you do not like the effects of the narcotics, you can take Tylenol® (Acetaminophen) 1000mg every 8 hours (which would be 2 tablets of the Extra Strength Tylenol®, purchased over the counter).
 Please do not exceed 3000mg in a 24-hour period.
-Please do not mix the Tylenol® with the narcotic pain medication since the narcotic pain medication consists of 325mg of Tylenol® - If you require additional pain medication, please reach out to our office at 814-849-6591. - If you are to finish your pain medication during a weekend or after hours, you will need to wait until regular business hours to visit our office to collect your prescription since we are not open on weekends or after hours. - If you are under the care of a pain management provider or already take narcotic pain medication or an anti-anxiety medication, our office WILL NOT be providing you with an initial RX or refill for the aforementioned.
+Please do not mix the Tylenol® with the narcotic pain medication since the narcotic pain medication consists of 325mg of Tylenol® - \ If you require additional pain medication, please contact our office at 814-849-6591. - \ If you are to finish your pain medication during a weekend or after hours, you will need to wait until regular business hours to visit our office to collect your prescription since we are not open on weekends or after hours. - \ If you are under the care of a pain management provider or already take narcotic pain medication or an anti-anxiety medication, our office WILL NOT be providing you with an initial RX or refill for the aforementioned.
 It is your responsibility to obtain the necessary medications/refills from your prescribing provider.
-Please make sure to bring the necessary medications if you are visiting us from out-of-town as we will not be providing it. - Our office will not be providing any additional medications that are unrelated to the surgical site (i.e., blood pressure meds, muscle relaxers, sleeping pills, etc.).
-Should you require these in the postoperative period, you will be responsible for acquiring them from your primary care provider. - Take a stool softener with pain medication to prevent constipation. - DO NOT DRIVE WHILE TAKING PAIN MEDICATION.
+Please make sure to bring the necessary medications if you are visiting us from out-of-town as we will not be providing it. - \ Our office will not be providing any additional medications that are unrelated to the surgical site (i.e., blood pressure meds, muscle relaxers, sleeping pills, etc.).
+Should you require these in the postoperative period, you will be responsible for acquiring them from your primary care provider. - \ Take a stool softener with pain medication to prevent constipation. - \ DO NOT DRIVE WHILE TAKING PAIN MEDICATION.
 These medications can result in drowsiness.
-If you are pulled-over while driving under the influence of narcotics or scheduled substances, you will get a DUI!
+If you are pulled-over while driving under the influence of narcotics or scheduled substances, you will get a DUI! - \ DO NOT DRINK ALCOHOL WHILE TAKING PAIN MEDICATION.
+This can be a deadly combination.

-- DO NOT DRINK ALCOHOL WHILE TAKING PAIN MEDICATION.
-This can be a deadly combination. - Only take the narcotic pain medication if needed.
+\ Only take the narcotic pain medication if needed.
 The quicker you can wean off of the pain medication, the better you will feel and heal.